 In all my time using the VPN service, it has provided more than enough bandwidth, offered excellent customer support and privacy protection, and has made available an above-average number of global access points for my needs.

-Connection speeds provided by ExpressVPN, on average, come in within 20% of my unprotected speeds.
-While Thailand’s average connection speeds aren’t the best around, ExpressVPN shouldn’t slow them by much, making them more than up to Netflix’s bandwidth requirements.
+Connections provided by NordVPN, on average, provide HD-capable speeds.
+While Thailand’s average connection speeds aren’t the best around, NordVPN shouldn’t slow them by much, making them more than up to Netflix’s HD bandwidth requirements.

-No matter which device you use to access Netflix, ExpressVPN likely has you covered.
-The provider offers native app support for all of the popular device platforms.
+No matter which device you use to access Netflix, NordVPN likely has you covered.
+The provider offers native app support for most all of the popular device platforms, including Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices.

-In both cases, you’re protected by a 30-day money-back guarantee (not that you’re going to need it).
+In any case, you’re protected by a 30-day money-back guarantee (not that you’re going to need it).

 If you ever have an issue with your VPN service, Netflix-related or otherwise, you can rest easy knowing the provider’s customer support folk are always available through convenient 24/7 live support chat.